 Old gasoline can cause clogging problems in your fuel system that can prevent your engine from getting the fuel it needs to start.
 Gas only lasts for about 30 days before it begins to break down.

 The ethanol in the fuel collects moisture.
 When this moisture evaporates it leaves behind a gummy substance that can clog components of your fuel system.
-Ethanol can also be the cause the parts in your fuel system begin to degrade.
+Ethanol can also cause the parts in your fuel system to begin to degrade.